seamplex/feenox/README.markdown

   - [TS][] for transient problems
   - [EPS][] for eigenvalue problems

-This general framework constitutes the bulk of [FeenoX source code][].
+This general framework constitutes the bulk of [FeenoX’s source code][].
 The particular functions that implement each problem type are located in subdirectories [`src/pdes`][], namely